marijnfs/zig-llm/README.md

 Build
 =====
+There are two branches:

+# Stable
+`git checkout stable`

 Build it using zig version 0.11.0.
 If this is your default installed zig compiler, you can use `make` or `make release` which are shortcuts to the appropriate build commands (to `zig build` or `zig build -Doptimize=ReleaseSafe`).
 Otherwise, have a look at `Makefile` and adapt as needed.

+# Master
+This is the development branch, which will (mostly) track the latest zig and Mach versions.
+This is inherently more unstable, but will have the latest features.

 Use
 ===